sourcegraph/sourcegraph-public-snapshot/doc/admin/teams/index.md

 <p><b>We're very much looking for input and feedback on this feature.</b> You can either <a href="https://about.sourcegraph.com/contact">contact us directly</a>, <a href="https://github.com/sourcegraph/sourcegraph">file an issue</a>, or <a href="https://twitter.com/sourcegraph">tweet at us</a>.</p>
 </aside>

-To model your internal team structure in Sourcegraph, you can utilize Sourcegraph teams.
-Teams are groupings of users into a common handle.
+Teams in Sourcegraph are groups of users with a common handle.
 Teams are structured as a tree, so teams can have child teams.

 Example team structure that can be modeled: